A $5 million dollar prize pool calling for breakthrough education-to-employment partnerships to support Colorado’s young people.Meet the Winners!

 The Competition Sponsor, ZOMA Foundation, funded the Challenge and its development.
 ZOMA Foundation is part of ZOMALAB.
 ZOMALAB was founded by Lucy Ana and Ben Walton, whose families have shown a multigenerational commitment to expanding excellent educational opportunities for all.
 ZOMALAB believes in bringing together many diverse perspectives to foster collaboration, challenge conventional thinking, and allow innovation to thrive.
 For this Challenge, ZOMALAB partnered with key leaders in Colorado and the education-to-employment ecosystem.

 Challenge Partners provided their expertise in the education-to-employment ecosystem to support the Challenge, advise applicants, participate in events, and amplify the Challenge.
 Partners were not eligible to apply for the Challenge, and did not have influence over the selection criteria, judging process, or winner selection.

 SyncUp Colorado Implementation Partner

 The Implementation Partner, Common Group, is a collective impact accelerator for education and economic opportunity.
-Common Group leads the development and delivery of the Challenge, supporting ZOMALAB, Challenge Partners, and applicants to advance the SyncUp Colorado mission.
+Common Group led the development and delivery of the Challenge, supporting ZOMALAB, Challenge Partners, and applicants to advance the SyncUp Colorado mission.